muratk3n/thirdwave/en/2021/03/power-of-nations-beckley.md

 and military efaciency....

-To create a rough proxy for net resources, I follow Bairoch’s advice by sim- ply multiplying GDP by GDP per capita, creating an index that gives equal weight to a nation’s gross output and its output per person.
+To create a rough proxy for net resources, I follow Bairoch’s advice by simply multiplying GDP by GDP per capita, creating an index that gives equal weight to a nation’s gross output and its output per person.
 This two-variable index obviously does not measure net resources directly, nor does it resolve all of the shortcomings of GDP